Top 10 Characteristics of the Typical Millennial (18-30 Years Old)

 1…ARE IN DEBT

-Silver Lining: Fortunately, the survey also resulted to a favorable standing regarding the respondents’ accountability since the percentage of late payments only resulted to 8%.
+Silver Lining: Fortunately, the survey also resulted in a favorable standing regarding the respondents’ accountability since the percentage of late payments only resulted to 8%.
 In addition, being in debt due to a noble cause such as schooling is not that bad.
 After all, education as what they say costs money, but then, so does ignorance.

 2…BELIEVE THAT MONEY CANNOT REALLY BUY HAPPINESS